yasamangs/Text-Emotion-Classification/README.md

 - **Target Variable Analysis**: We examined the distribution of emotions in the dataset to understand the balance between classes and identify any potential issues related to class imbalance.

 - **Feature Relationships**: Investigated the relationship between sentence length and emotion classes to identify if longer sentences tend to belong to certain emotions more than others.

-- **Feature Importance**: We explored the distribution of sentence lengths and visualized how various emotion classes were distributed across different sentence lengths, and how these features might impact the model's prediction.